symfony-cmf/symfony-cmf-docs/bundles/core.rst

 ----------------

 The publish workflow system allows to control what content is available on the site.
-This is similar to the Symfony2 security component.
+This is similar to the `Symfony2 security component`_.
 But contrary to the security check, the publish check can be executed even when no firewall is in place and the security context thus has no token (see `Symfony2 Authorization`_).